 Yup!
 It’s the end!
 No more Game of Thrones episodes to look forward too! *sniff* Jon has gone north of the wall, Dany is dead and Arya has become Christopher Columbus!
-If you are like me – a mad fan of GoT, then visiting the Game of Thrones Filming Locations is a must!
+Ever wondered where Game of Thrones was filmed and wanted to re-live the moment?
+Now is your chance to visit the Game of Thrones Filming Locations.

 In part one we look at Iceland, Croatia, Northern Ireland & Scotland

 Home of Castle Black & North of the Wall surely must be at the top of your list of GoT filming locations.
-There are quite a few places that were used:
+Iceland was home to

-- Mance Rayder’s wildling camp was based in Dimmuborgir in Húsavik and is a lava field
+- Mance Rayder?s wildling camp was based in Dimmuborgir in H?savik and is a lava field

-- Lake Mývatn’s landscapes double as North of the Wall.
+- Lake Mvatns landscapes double as North of the Wall.

-- Nearby Grjótagjá Cave, known for its thermal springs, is where Jon and Ygritte had their special moment.
+- Nearby Grjtagj Cave, known for its thermal springs, is where Jon and Ygritte had their special moment.

 - Kirkjufell, a unique mountain in the Snaefellsnes Peninsula, is used as Arrowhead Mountain when everyone goes north of the wall to capture a wight.

-- Stakkholtsgjá, a narrow Riverbend, 330ft deep and 1.2 miles long, is used when they actually capture the wight.
+- Stakkholtsgj, a narrow Riverbend, 330ft deep and 1.2 miles long, is used when they actually capture the wight.

-- Reynisfjara Beach, with its black sand, and Dyrhólaey, a peninsula, are used for Eastwatch scenes.
+- Reynisfjara Beach, with its black sand, and Dyrhlaey, a peninsula, are used for Eastwatch scenes.

-- Other notable areas include Snæfellsjökull is a 700,000-year-old volcano in western Iceland, Vatnajökull is Europe’s biggest glacier, and Svínafellsjökull, an extension of Vatnajökull.
+- Other notable areas include Sn?fellsj?kull is a 700,000-year-old volcano in western Iceland, Vatnaj?kull is Europe’s biggest glacier, and Sv?nafellsj?kull, an extension of Vatnaj?kull.
 All have been used for scenes North of the Wall.

 - Thingvellir National Park played an important role in Icelandic culture and history.
 It served as the site of its National parliament for 800 years from 930 to 1798.
-In GoT it was used for Arya and the Hound’s traveling scenes in central Westeros and as the entrance to the Eyrie.
+Arya and the Hound?s traveling scenes in central Westeros were shot here.

 - Nesjavellir is also used in scenes for the Vale and central Westeros.